 Kenzo Opened Boutique at Beverly Center

 French Luxe Brand Kenzo opened its first Los Angeles boutique recently.
-Located on the 7th floor of the Beverly Center, the 1,900-square-foot Kenzo store features an interior design from Fabrizio Casiraghi, who developed the look of Kenzo’s Parisian stores.
+Located on the 7th floor of Beverly Center, the 1,900-square-foot Kenzo store features an interior design from Fabrizio Casiraghi, who developed the look of Kenzo’s Parisian stores.

-The Beverly Center will feature women’s and men’s ready-to-wear, accessories, shoes and clothing for kids.
+The Beverly Center Kenzo will feature women’s and men’s ready-to-wear, accessories, shoes and clothing for kids.
 The Beverly Center store opened Sept.
 28. A New York City Kenzo is scheduled to open in Manhattan’s SoHo neighborhood in 2020.
+The retailer runs five stores in U.S. and by December, 95 stores across the world.